AdobeDocs/pass.en/help/authentication/iostvos-sdk-cookbook.md

 ### B. Startup Flow {#startup_flow}

 1. Start the upper-level application.</br>
-1. Initiate Adobe Primetime authentication </br>
+1. Initiate Adobe Pass authentication </br>

     a.
-Call [`init`](#$init) to create a single instance of the Adobe Primetime authentication AccessEnabler.
+Call [`init`](#$init) to create a single instance of the Adobe Pass authentication AccessEnabler.
-    * **Dependency:** Adobe Primetime authentication Native iOS/tvOS Library (AccessEnabler)
+    * **Dependency:** Adobe Pass authentication Native iOS/tvOS Library (AccessEnabler)

     b.
-Call `setRequestor()` to establish the identity of the Programmer; pass in the Programmer's `requestorID` and(optionally) an array of Adobe Primetime authentication endpoints.
+Call `setRequestor()` to establish the identity of the Programmer; pass in the Programmer's `requestorID` and(optionally) an array of Adobe Pass authentication endpoints.
 For tvOS you will also need to provide the public key and the secret.
 See [Clientless documentation](#create_dev) for details.

-    *   **Dependency:** Valid Adobe Primetime authentication RequestorID (Work with your Adobe Primetime authentication Account
-      Manager to arrange this).
+    *   **Dependency:** Valid Adobe Pass authentication RequestorID (Work with your Adobe Pass authentication Account Manager to arrange this).

     *   **Triggers:**